Polytonic/Chlorine/readme.md

 make all
 ./bin/clinfo
 ```
-Xcode users can also run Chlorine using the included, preconfigured project.
+Xcode users can also run Chlorine using the included project.

 ## Dependencies
 - C++ Compiler with `<unistd.h>`